ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     the agreed upon key will be used to wrap the CEK.

-1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, encrypt the CEK to the recipient and let the result be the JWE Encrypted Key.
+1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping is employed, encrypt the CEK to the recipient and let the result be the JWE Encrypted Key.

-1. When Direct Key Agreement or Direct Encryption are employed, let the JWE Encrypted Key be the empty octet sequence.
+1. When Direct Key Agreement or Direct Encryption is employed, let the JWE Encrypted Key be the empty octet sequence.

 1. When Direct Encryption is employed,